 The costs associated with this modification proposal are not significant enough to warrant special recovery mechanisms.
+However, some members felt that this could be considered a User Pays service.

 d) Analysis of the consequences (if any) this proposal would have on price regulation: